Restormel Castle

 Restormel Castle (Kastel Rostorrmel) lies by the River Fowey near Lostwithiel in Cornwall, England, UK.
 It is one of the four chief Norman castles of Cornwall, the others being Launceston, Tintagel and Trematon.
 The castle is notable for its perfectly circular design.
-Although once a luxurious residence of the Earl of Cornwall, the castle was all but ruined by the 16th century.
-It was briefly reoccupied and fought over during the English Civil War but was subsequently abandoned.
+Once a luxurious residence of the Earl of Cornwall, the castle was all but ruined by the 16th century.
+It was briefly reoccupied and fought over during the English Civil War, but was subsequently abandoned.
 It is now in the care of English Heritage and open to the public.

 Architecture

-Located on a spur of high ground overlooking the River Fowey, Restormel Castle is an unusually well-preserved example of a circular shell keep, a rare type of fortification built during a short period in the 12th and early 13th centuries.
-Only 71 examples are known in England and Wales, of which Restormel Castle is the most intact.
-Such castles were built by converting a wooden motte-and-bailey castle, where the external palisade was replaced by a stone wall and the internal bailey was filled with domestic stone buildings.
+Located on a spur overlooking the River Fowey, Restormel Castle is an unusually well-preserved example of a circular shell keep, a rare type of fortification built during a short period in the 12th and early 13th centuries.
+71 examples are known in England and Wales, of which Restormel Castle is the most intact.
+Such castles were built by converting a wooden motte-and-bailey castle, the external palisade replaced by a stone wall and the internal bailey filled with domestic stone buildings.
 These were clustered around the inside of the wall to provide a defence.
 The buildings are curved to fit into the shell keep, in an extreme example of the 13th-century trend.